Full disclosure: during my time in New Zealand, I fell in love with the great outdoors harder than ever before.

 Nowadays, many of us spend most of our time holed up indoors on our laptops and smartphones.
 Granted, we’re not kids anymore, but what about those who are still kids?
 They’re opting to stay inside too.

-Granted, times are a little uncertain right now thanks to the rise of coronavirus.
-However, those of us who are 100% healthy still need to step away from technology, breathe in that fresh air and get back to nature as much as we can.
-And here are 7 reasons why.
+That’s why we need to step away from technology, breathe in some fresh air and get back to nature as much as we can.

 Benefits of spending time in nature 101: you have to leave the house to surround yourself in nature.